abudusamad/VideoPlatform/README.md

 <details><summary><b>Description</b></summary>

-**BrandVid** BrandVid is all about providing a bespoke video hosting platform that emphasizes brand consistency, content control, and a professional user experience.
+**BrandVid** is all about providing a bespoke video hosting platform that emphasizes brand consistency, content control, and a professional user experience.
 It caters to businesses, educators, and creative professionals who need a reliable and customizable solution for hosting and sharing their video content.

 Key Features and Descriptions